 Otherwise, you can install from the distribution using the

 Installing the C Extensions¶

 SQLAlchemy includes C extensions which provide an extra speed boost for dealing with result sets.
-Currently, the extensions are only supported on the 2.xx series of cPython, not Python 3 or Pypy.
+The extensions are supported on both the 2.xx and 3.xx series of cPython.

 Installing a Database API¶

 SQLAlchemy is designed to operate with a DBAPI implementation built for a particular database, and includes support for the most popular databases.
 The individual database sections in Dialects enumerate the available DBAPIs for each database, including external links.

 This documentation covers SQLAlchemy version 1.2.
 If you’re working on a system that already has SQLAlchemy installed, check the version from your Python prompt like this:

 >>> import sqlalchemy >>> sqlalchemy.__version__ # doctest: +SKIP 1.2.0